iShares MSCI Japan ETF

 EWJETFAI Summary

-iShares MSCI Japan ETF (EWJ) is showing an interesting divergence
+iShares MSCI Japan ETF (EWJ) is in a relatively unremarkable position right now

 Market Positioning